 Another place to visit in Gela is the acropolis, in the area of Mulino a Vento, where there are but a few remains including a solo Doric temple column (photo), 8 meters high and still standing!

 To the south of this is the area called Bosco Littorio that is Gela’s ancient emporium complex.
-It consists of workshops, store houses and shops, across from the beautiful Archeological museum.
+It consists of workshops, store houses and shops.